theAlexes/ratrap/README.md

 There are no tests.

-The package also builds on macOS using an undocumented stub library.
+The package also builds (but does nothing) on macOS using an undocumented stub library.